RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 $$\pi_0$$ adds a 300 million parameter action expert to a PaliGemma VLM.
 The model's inputs are divided into a prefix and suffix.
 The prefix contains vision tokens for recent image frames and text prompts, which can be processed directly by the pretrained VLM.
 The suffix adds robotics inputs: $$q_t$$ representing the proprioceptive state (current position of robot), and noise (interpolation between noise and actions for flow matching).

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/pi0.png" alt="π₀ action expert architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2410.24164v1" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/pi0.png" alt="π₀ action expert architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2410.24164v1" %}

 The action expert is a transformer model with the same number of layers but smaller embedding dimensions and MLP widths.
 The attention heads and per-head embedding dimension must match the main model to allow prefix tokens in the attention mechanism.
 When processing, suffix tokens go through the action expert transformer while incorporating the KV embeddings from the prefix (these are computed once then cached).
 The prefix uses full self-attention, while the suffix uses causal attention.
 This makes sense since we don't need to predict tokens in the prefix.
 This smaller action expert architecture enables faster inference while still leveraging the capabilities of the larger VLM.